gitupen5/UnfairSquareSupport/README.md

 If you're facing issues or have questions, you can get support in the following ways:

 ## Contact Information
-For additional assistance, you can reach out via email: mailto: addictedupen@gmail.com
+You can reach out via email: mailto: addictedupen@gmail.com Drop a mail regarding the issues or any support.

+feedbacks are appreciated.

 ## Changelogs / latest updates
 Stay updated on the latest changes and improvements by checking the